Background and Education:

 Veterinary School: University of California, Davis

-Dr. Christine Hsueh received her DVM from University of California, Davis (2010).
-She then went on to complete her small animal rotating internship and her specialty residency at University of Pennsylvania School of Veterinary Medicine (2016).
+Dr. Christine Hsueh received her DVM from the University of California, Davis (2014).
+She then went on to complete her small animal rotating internship and her specialty residency at the University of Pennsylvania School of Veterinary Medicine (2016).

 Her specific areas of interest are minimally invasive surgery including arthroscopy, laparoscopy, and thoracoscopy; microvascular and ureteral surgery; canine cruciate disease; fracture healing and advanced fracture repair techniques; neurologic surgery.